cmt-dtu-energy/MagTense/python/README.md

 ## Additional remarks

-The required packages to run the code can be found in *documentation/requirements.txt*.
 In order to run the code the Fortran code has to be wrapped with f2py on your machine.
 The usage of the corresponding Makefile can be found in subfolder *lib_mag/*.